Sorry, this entry is only available in Italiano.

 At the moment I am working on IoT (Internet of Things), designing and creating hardware and multiplatform software solutions.

-In the last four years I have achieved certifications on Big Data and Machine Learning at the University of California – Berkeley, Internet of Things at the Massachusetts Institute of Technology, Data Science at the Harvard University and Cybersecurity at the Rochester Institute of Technology.
+In the last four years I have achieved certifications on Big Data and Machine Learning at the University of California – Berkeley, Internet of Things at the Massachusetts Institute of Technology, Data Science at the Harvard University, where I am pursuing a Master Degree, and Cybersecurity at the Rochester Institute of Technology.

 I was issued a patent for an LED lighting system with extremely high energy savings.